 While a driving licence is used for identification in many situations, it does not prove that the holder has the right to work in the UK.
 A British passport, or a birth or adoption certificate plus a document showing the National Insurance number will be required in most cases where the employee is a British citizen and a combination of documents for employees from overseas.
 The Home Office has published an extensive guide to right to work checks and also a checklist of documents that should be checked, depending on whether the person has a continuous right to work in the UK or if this is time-limited.

 - Checking the right to work after the person has started employment

 By allowing someone to start work, you could already be employing someone illegally.
 Documents should be checked before they start.

-The person checking the documents must see the original document (unless an on-line check is carried out with the Home Office).
+The general rule is that the person checking the documents must see the original document (unless an on-line check is carried out with the Home Office).
 They must check the documents carefully in the presence of the person whose documents they are and make sure the picture is of the person you are employing.

 - Failing to record the date when documents were checked